Module ngx_http_proxy_module

 will rewrite this attribute to “domain=example.org”.

-A dot at the beginning of the domain and replacement strings, and the domain attribute is ignored.
+A dot at the beginning of the domain and replacement strings and the domain attribute is ignored.
 Matching is case-insensitive.

-The strings domain and replacement can contain variables:
+The domain and replacement strings can contain variables:

 proxy_cookie_domain www.$host $host;

-A directive can also be specified using regular expressions.
+The directive can also be specified using regular expressions.
 In this case, domain should start from the “~” symbol.
 A regular expression can contain named and positional captures, and replacement can reference them:

 proxy_cookie_domain ~\.(?P<sl_domain>[-0-9a-z]+\.[a-z]+)$ $sl_domain;